Retaining Wall Calculator

 Therefore, you will need to get the total square footage of the wall you intend to build.
 For this, you will need the width and height of the wall in feet or inches.
 This should be the total height of the wall, including any block material that will be used below grade.

 Multiply these two measurements together.
 If you are using feet, the resulting number will be your total square feet for the wall.
 If you are using inches, divide this number by 144 to get the total square feet.
 Round up to the nearest full pattern or pallet being sold.

 Retaining Wall Estimation Tips

-If the wall is too high, you may need to embed it deeper in the ground to reach the desired height, this is a little more digging but is otherwise ok.
+If the wall is too high, you may need to embed it deeper in the ground to reach the desired height; this requires a little more digging but is otherwise ok.
 See our retaining wall cost guide to find the average price of a retaining wall.

-The retaining wall should have 12″ of gravel immediately behind the entire length and height of the wall to allow for proper drainage.
-The calculator above will estimate this or, you can use the cubic yards calculator to calculate this separately.
+The retaining wall should have 12″ of gravel immediately behind the entire wall to allow for proper drainage.
+The calculator above will estimate this, or you can use our cubic yards calculator to calculate this separately.

 When backfilling with gravel, keep in mind that there may be voids that are difficult to measure for, so it is recommended that you add an additional 10% to this number to account for any voids.